 Q. I recently bought an old extinguisher and I liked the patina or tarnished look on it.
 My husband cleaned and polished it.
 I want the patina back on it.
 How do I do that?
 And if it was worth anything is it worthless now?Jacklyn Ewry

 A. Hi, Jacklyn.
 It will not stay bright if it's not lacquered, so you won't have to wait long for it to lose the luster.
 You could just leave it be for a few months.
 But you can accelerate the tarnishing by spritzing with vinegar and salt, or even a very dilute washing with liver of sulphur (this can turn it brown-black very quickly).

-If this were a Roman coin or a civil war artifact, removing the tarnish could seriously devalue it.
-But these fire extinguishers, while cute old collectible items, are not precious; and I seriously doubt that anyone considers the natural tarnish to be of historic value.
-Maybe in another hundred years.
+If this were a Roman coin or a civil war artifact, removing the tarnish could devalue it.
+But these fire extinguishers, while cute old collectible items, are far from precious; and I'm sure no one considers the natural tarnish to be of historic value.
+Maybe in another two hundred years.
 For now, some people prefer bright and some people prefer tarnished.

 February 3, 2009